 - Becoming Psychologically

-safedriven – the combination of strong connection to each other and purpose delivers far more than psychological safety.
-Team members in organizations with high connection don’t just feel “safe;” they feel compelled or “driven” to act in support of building relationships and delivering results together.
+safedriven – The combination of strong connection to each other, your work, and you purpose delivers far more than psychological safety.
+Team members in organizations with high connection don’t just feel “safe”—they feel compelled or “driven” to act in support of building relationships and delivering results together.
 Psychological safety is table stakes; the goal should be becoming psychologically driven.
 Individuals may feel safe or take proactive action 90% of the time, but that last 10% is where the most significant learning, innovation, and improvement occurs.
 That last is where being psychologically driven pays off.

 “Every time we withhold our thoughts, we rob ourselves and our colleagues of small moments of learning.
 This stifles innovation in our teams and companies.
 Few managers stop to consider what ideas, concerns, or questions may have been lurking in people ‘s minds but held back.
 Simply put, the act of not speaking up with an important work relevant idea is not visible.”

 How Culture Changes